10up/10up-toolkit/packages/toolkit/README.md

 - all (default)
 - commonjs
 - umd
+- none

-The default value will generate both a commonjs bundle and a umd bundle.
+The default value will generate both a commonjs bundle and a umd bundle (if the umd entry in package.json is defined).

+"none" disables bundling for distrubution making the bundled code to be added to a page without being imported through a bundler.

 To override, use the `-f` or `--format` option